TheJoeJoe/JosephHurJournal/README.md

 Ivan and I have succesfully displayed the days, months, and years and a pie chart that displays the correct percentage of the cure that has been made.
 These items update on the screen making it display the correct information.
 What to do tomorrow-
 Have the progress bar update correctly on the screen.

+Day 22(6/5/17):
+Worked on the progress bar and got the sleeper class on the main screen.
+What to do tomorrow-
+Make the cure screen visually appealing.